How to structure your site architecture for SEO

 6. Run staging tests and monitor indexing after changes; use a migration checklist for major restructures.

-Test in staging and verify rendering, metadata, and redirects before production.
-After deployment, monitor index coverage, search console messages, and user metrics as part of a structured migration checklist.
+Test the new structure in staging before launch.
+Check rendering, metadata, canonicals, breadcrumbs, sitemap output, internal links, and redirects.
+After deployment, monitor index coverage, crawl activity, Search Console messages, and user behavior as part of a structured migration checklist.

 Technical considerations and platform choices